Sean Patrick Flanery

-Sean Patrick Flanery (born October 11, 1965) is an American actor, author, and martial artist.
-He is known for playing Connor MacManus in The Boondock Saints (1999) and its sequel The Boondock Saints II: All Saints Day (2009), Greg Stillson in the USA Network television series The Dead Zone, Jeremy "Powder" Reed in Powder (1995), Indiana Jones in the ABC television series The Young Indiana Jones Chronicles, as well as Bobby Dagen in Saw: The Final Chapter (2010).
+Sean Patrick Flanery (born October 11, 1965) is an American actor.
+He is known for playing Connor MacManus in The Boondock Saints (1999) and its sequel The Boondock Saints II: All Saints Day (2009), Greg Stillson in the television series The Dead Zone, Jeremy "Powder" Reed in Powder (1995), Indiana Jones in the George Lucas television series The Young Indiana Jones Chronicles, as well as Bobby Dagen in Saw 3D (2010).
 He is also known for his role as Sam Gibson on the CBS soap opera The Young and the Restless in 2011.
-He starred in Devil's Carnival, a short film which was screened on tour beginning in April, 2012.
+He starred in Devil's Carnival, a short film which was screened on tour beginning in April 2012.

 In 2016, he published his first novel, Jane Two, a coming-of-age story drawing inspiration from his own childhood and early experiences.

 Early life

-Flanery was born on October 11, 1965 in Lake Charles, Louisiana, and was raised in Houston, Texas.
+Flanery was born on October 11, 1965, in Lake Charles, Louisiana and was raised in Houston, Texas.
 His mother, Genie (née LeDoux), is a real estate broker, and his father, Paul Flanery, is a medical equipment salesman.
 His ancestry includes Irish, Cajun (French), and English.
 After attending Awty International School, Flanery graduated from Dulles High School in Sugar Land, and attended the University of St. Thomas in Houston.